 Sanskrit was a mixture of only Grandhika and Avestan of Persia.
 The Zend Avesta of Persia was pure Avestan.
 We were able to excavate the original Valmiki Ramayana by discarding the Avestan from Sanskrit Ramayana.
 The excavated Valmiki Ramayana had no Brahmin, Deva, Asura, Vishnu, Shiva, or Indra.
 It was a documentary of Agni migration from the Ken to Mahanadi with pinpoint accuracy.
 It was a textbook on Trikuta geography, a cartographic map used for navigation.
-It showed exact locations of rivers, lakes, cliffs, and clefts.
-It was a carbon copy of the present-day satellite image.

-Telugu was a mixture of only Grandhika and Savara.
-We were able to extract Grandhika from Telugu by discarding Savara.
+Telugu was a mixture of only Grandhika and Teli.
+We were able to extract Grandhika from Telugu by discarding Teli.
 The Grandhika extracted from Sanskrit was exactly the same as the Grandhika extracted from Telugu.
-Sanskrit was a mixture of only Avestan (Zend) and Valmiki (232) of the coast.
+Sanskrit was a mixture of only Avestan of Persia and Valmiki (232) of the coast.
 It is obvious that Sanskrit was invented by the unethical Persians on the Greek payroll to deliberately vandalize the Valmiki Ramayana.
-The Sanskrit Ramayana was popularized as the Adi Kavya (first book) written in Sanskrit.

-Avestan was Iranian, not Sanskrit.
+Avestan was not Sanskrit.
+It was a dialect of the Iranian (Indo-European).
 Sanskrit (Avestan + Valmiki) did not exist before the Greeks.
-Avestan and Valmiki were separated by 2,000 miles.

-Linguists made the false assumption that Avestan was a dialect of Sanskrit, and Sanskrit was the parent of Latin.
-The adduced evidence met the necessary but not the sufficient condition.
-Linguists lacked the scientific skills to realize their mistake.
+Linguists mistakenly called Sanskrit Indo-European because it contains Avestan.
+They made the false assumption that Avestan was a dialect of Sanskrit, and Sanskrit was the parent of Latin.

+Gods in the Sanskrit literature were the Zend Avestan gods.
+Vedas were Gatas of Avestan.
+Dharmashastras were the Vendidad of Avestan.

-Valmiki Ramayana was Hindu culture: Sanskrit Ramayana was Avesta (Iran) culture.
+Valmiki Ramayana was Hindu culture: Sanskrit Ramayana was Avesta (Persia) culture.
 Valmiki Sita was the exact opposite of Sanskrit Sita.
 Valmiki Rama was the exact opposite of Sanskrit Rama.
-The fictional Rishi Valmiki was found only in the Sanskrit Ramayana.
-The fictional Four Caste society was found only in the Sanskrit Ramayana.
-There were no Brahmin in the Valmiki Ramayana.